mindspore-ai/mindscience/MindFlow/applications/physics_driven/poisson/continuous/README.md

 and we set the geometric boundary conditions to satisfy the Dirichlet boundary conditions.

 For the one-dimensional problem, this case study uses the one-dimensional axis interval as the solution domain.
-For the two-dimensional problem, it demonstrates solving the equation in rectangular, circular, triangular, and pentagonal regions.
+For the two-dimensional problem, it demonstrates solving the equation in rectangular, circular, triangular, L-type, and pentagonal regions.
 For the three-dimensional problem, we solve the equation in tetrahedral, cylindrical, and conical regions.

 ## Quick Start